 Video surveillance may be good to monitor open spaces, but it is a passive method and can only complement a school security system.
 Pairing surveillance with a team of security personnel is normally the best way to ensure robust security response and safety.
 By implementing this combination of technology and personnel, schools can take preventive measures against undesired visits and pay special attention to visitors who pose a potential threat.

 Security for schools should also include a well-designed plan for access control once a visitor enters the campus area or a school building.
 Obviously, you have to restrict access to some rooms and areas, which is only possible through a system of electronic badges/cards, key fobs, and/or door locks that use advanced authentication methods.

 A visitor’s card, for instance, could provide access only to a designated conference room where, say, parents are allowed to meet teachers.
-An advanced system would be able track even the route of a visitors and his/her current location within the campus or a specific building.Without becoming paranoid, a school may decide to implement door locks that always require access rights on entry while providing free passage out for persons who are already in the room.
+An advanced system would be able to track the route of a visitor and thier current location within the campus or a specific building.
+A school may decide to implement door locks that always require access rights on entry, while providing free passage out for persons who are already in the room.

-Systems for Campus Safety and Security
+Systems for campus safety and security

-- Visitor approaches the school’s entry point
+- A visitor approaches the school’s entry point

 - The system records all required details of the visitor